The city of Buffalo is the seat of Erie County and the second-largest city in New York, with a population of 278,349 in 2020.

 Today, the Buffalo-Niagara Falls Metropolitan Statistical Area (MSA) has over a $53 billion dollar GDP (gross domestic product) value.
 In addition, Buffalo ranks in the top 10 of all U.S. cities in International trade.
 In 2005, Buffalo was ranked 3rd cleanest large city in the country.
 It is known as the biggest flour-milling city in the world.
 Buffalo is home to the Herschell Carrousel Factory Museum, the only surviving historical carousel manufacturer in the world that’s still open to the public, and houses one of the only known surviving wooden carousels in the world.
 While there are many things Buffalo is famous for, debatably one of the most notable is their Buffalo wings, of course!

 The city is home to the oldest urban parks system in the United States and has many notable cultural attractions like the Albright-Knox Art Gallery and Shea’s Performing Arts Center.
 The Buffalo Museum of Science, as well as many other museums, cultural events, and festivals, call Buffalo home.
 The Buffalo Philharmonic Orchestra and the Buffalo Philharmonic Chorus are world-renowned, and as recently as 2021 won their latest Grammy Award.
 Kleinhans Music Hall, where the Orchestra and Philharmonic Chorus often play, is said to be one of the nation’s acoustically perfect halls.
 Additionally, Buffalo has over 50 private and public art galleries and CNN’s American Style Series ranked Buffalo 4th on their list of American Top Art Destinations.
-Seriously, folks, I could go on and on.
+Seriously, folks, we could go on and on.

 Things to Do in Buffalo